How IoT is transforming Transportation, Logistics and Fleet Management

 New Possibilities with Inventory Management: There are tons of challenges that transport, logistics and fleet management companies have to undergo every day.
 Inventory management is one of them.
 It’s becoming really difficult to track trucks that are arriving for pick-up and delivery of goods.
 It’s important for warehouses to be aware of the transactions and be prepared with the inventory for the delivery or pick up.

-For instance – IoT technology embedded trucks or cars can be easily tracked that are coming towards the warehouse the moment they enter into the geo-fencing area.
+For instance, IoT technology embedded trucks or goods carriers that are coming towards the warehouse can be easily tracked the moment they enter into the geo-fencing area.
 The security of inventories is further managed by registering the truck and drivers on the IoT app using an appropriate ID and then a barcode is generated on the driver’s app for further processing.
-All the manual transactions are now transitioned into digital steps with the support of IoT technologies.
+All manual transactions are now transitioned into digital steps with the support of IoT technologies.

 Transport, Logistics and Fleet management companies use IoT technology not only to increase efficiency and productivity of operations but also to enhance the way operations take place.
-The Internet of Things will fundamentally transform the way cargo and merchandise are tracked, while removing solution cost and reducing solution cost.
+The Internet of Things will fundamentally transform the way cargo and merchandise are tracked, and cost reduction.
 The extensive use of robotics in large warehouses, and to handle hazardous goods is already widespread, as is the driverless, remote-controlled vehicles.